You can use the search operators AND, OR and NOT to combine search terms. These are the most commonly known and used boolean operators.

 • You may then decide to rerun the search with different keywords or Subject areas

-• Also check Discover and Google scholar for the article as these link to other free resources
+• Also search Discover and Google scholar for the article as these link to other free resources

 • To look at the full text for any article click on PDF full-text link – you can email articles to your student email from most databases or print or save using the print and save shortcuts.